 - Complication of mental illness

-- Psychological tolerance to the drug’s effects creating a desire to do ever-increasing amounts of the drug
+- Psychological acceptance to the drugs creates a desire to do ever-increasing amounts

 - Desire to engage in risky behavior